IonDen/ion.rangeSlider/readme.md

 </table>

 ## Update history
+* 06.06.2013 - new public methods and some code optimisations
+* 06.06.2013 - some small css updates
 * 30.04.2013 - new method onFinish
 * 15.02.2013 - new feature to set slider settings through data-* attributes of input tag